OneSignal/web-shim-codegen/README.md

 The generator uses the URL hard-coded as a constant in the `src/support/constants.ts` file to fetch the spec.
 Make sure to update this URL as needed.

+## Making Changes

+If you made changes to templates, dependencies or other items that affect the downstream builds.
+When changes are merged to main, a pr is made to the downstreams prs.
+**PLEASE UPDATE THE COMMIT MESSAGE** to be accurate to the change.
+E.g. `fix: ...` or `feat: ...` depending on the type of change.

 ## Building For Release

 Can run the build script to bundle release for each package.
 Used in CD.